A Kubernetes engineer’s guide to mTLS

 Step 2: Validate your Kubernetes cluster

-Validate your Kubernetes cluster is prepared for Linkerd:
+Make sure that your Kubernetes cluster is ready to run Linkerd:

 linkerd check --pre

 If there are any checks that do not pass, follow the provided links and fix the issues.
-(And if the linkerd command is not found, be sure you followed the $PATH instructions output by the commands above!)
+(And if the linkerd command is not found, be sure you followed the $PATH instructions output when you installed the CLI!)

 Step 3: Install the control plane onto your cluster